jldbc/jldbc.github.io/_posts/2017-05-15-bookshelf.md

 A solid overview of the statistical learning theory that underlies machine learning.
 Allows a reader to get an intuitive grasp of what is going on inside the “black box”, but is a little too far on qualitative side if one hopes to gain a full understanding.
 For a deeper dive, see the advanced version Elements of Statistical Learning.

+## Elements of Statistical Learning — James, Tibshirani, and Hastie

+Like the above, but much more dense.
+Worth suffering through its first several chapters.
+Builds character.

 ## Learning from Data -- Abu-Mostafa and Magdon-Ismail

 A reliable book on the machine learning theory, approaching problems from a theoretical rather than applied perspective.
 I would recommend this as a second book/course on machine learning, once the basics are understood.

 ## Deep Learning -- Goodfellow, Bengio and Courville

 A wonderful balance of intuition and theory that the field has been lacking.
 Begins with the nuts and bolts of feedforward networks, and then goes into depth on the state of the art in model regularization, optimization, and various model classes and architectures.
-Not a light read, but highy recommended for an aspiring practitioner.
+Filled with useful tips and tricks for implementing models.

+## Bit by Bit: Social Research in the Digital Age -- Matthew Salganik

+This book felt like a greatest hits compliation of all the most useful and exciting things I learned about experiment design as an undergrad.
+It's the best book I've found to date for marrying the strengths of old-school statisticians and newer-school data science.

 ## The Signal and the Noise — Nate Silver

 My life would have turned out quite different had it not been for Nate Silver and this book.
 The Signal and the Noise helped me to discover my love for data science!

+## The Book of Why -- Judea Pearl

+I can't shake the feeling that, as a data scientist, this book hates me.
+Nonetheless, it opened my eyes to an approach to causal inference that was entirely different than anything I'd been exposed to before.

-## Analyzing Baseball Data with R - Albert and Marchi
+## Analyzing Baseball Data with R -- Albert and Marchi

 A reference book on sabermetrics with code samples in R. This book is useful to keep around when working with some of the main publicly-available baseball data sources such as Retrosheet and the Lahman database.

-## Big Data — Schonberger & Cukier

-A high-level overview of the ways big data could change various aspects of government and enterprise, and both the risks and sources of value that are associated with this.
+## The Information -- James Gleick

+A short, digestible history of and introduction to information theory.
+It won't make you an expert, but you'll get the main ideas.

 # Decision Science